Ruthe Farmer, Chief Evangelist for the CSforAll Consortium

 An innovative thinker and longtime supporter of C-STEM, Lisette motivates her team as well as business and community partners to explore and find solutions to close the achievement gap and provide high quality equitable education to all students.

-Lisette’s broad knowledge, experience, and leadership abilities have earned her local, statewide, and national accolades and recognition including: Woman of Distinction Award, Soroptomist International of Dixon; Distinguished Educator Award, Dixon Unified School District; Curriculum and Instruction Administrator of the Year, Association of California School Administrators (ACSA); Outstanding Woman Leader Award, ACSA Region 4; Women in Educational Leadership Award, American Association of School Administrators (AASA); Community Recognition Award, La Raza Lawyers Association of Solano.
+Lisette’s broad knowledge, experience, and leadership abilities have earned her local, statewide, and national accolades and recognition including: 2020 Superintendent of the Year (Region1) by the California Association of Latino Superintendents and Administrators (CALSA), Woman of Distinction Award, Soroptomist International of Dixon; Distinguished Educator Award, Dixon Unified School District; Curriculum and Instruction Administrator of the Year, Association of California School Administrators (ACSA); Outstanding Woman Leader Award, ACSA Region 4; Women in Educational Leadership Award, American Association of School Administrators (AASA); Community Recognition Award, La Raza Lawyers Association of Solano.

 Lisette attended Solano Community College and earned her Bachelor of Arts degree from the University of California, Davis, and a Master’s degree in Bilingual/Cross-Cultural Education from the California State University, Sacramento.
 In addition to her California Teaching Credential, she holds a Bilingual Specialist and Administrative Services Credentials and is a certified leadership coach.